Kelvin Loti

 Kelvin Kimtai Loti (born 5 October 1999) is a Kenyan middle-distance runner.
 He was a semi-finalist at the 2025 World Athletics Championships in the 800 metres.

-Career
+Biography

 He won the 800 metres at the Kenyan Athletics Championships in Nairobi in June 2025, running 1:43.61.
 The following month, he placed second behind Nicholas Kebenei in 1:43.90 at the Athletics Kenya World Championship Trials.

 He was a semi-finalist competing for Kenya at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025 in the men's 800 metres.

+In April 2026, Loti won the men’s 800m in 1:43.63 ahead of Alex Kipngetich and Noah Kibet at the Kip Keino Classic in Nairobi.
+In May, he won the gold medal in the 800 metres final at the 2026 African Championships in Athletics in Accra, Ghana, running 1:45.47 to win ahead of Imade Bouchejda of Morocco and home runner Alex Amankwah.
+In June, he was runner-up over 800 metres to Wycliffe Kinyamal at the Kenyan Athletics Championships.
+He was a finalist in the 800 metres at the 2026 Commonwealth Games in Glasgow, Scotland, placing eighth overall.